WAITING FOR THE NIGHT TRAIN

 Here twinkle a trillion pin-holes leaking eternal light

-And a moon trapped amid leafy creation
+And a moon trapped by leafy creation

 To turn the woodland a ghostly white